 1. A Strong Focus on Customer Service

 In order to be effective in achieving company goals, customer service needs to be right at the forefront of key decisions and plans for future company growth.
-Companies that are successful in delivering focused customer service aim to deliver their products and or services to meet or exceed customer expectations.
-Through a range of activities and procedures, companies can really improve their focus on customer service.
+Companies that are successful in delivering focused customer service are very customer centric and aim to deliver their products and or services to meet or exceed customer expectations.
+By putting a customer experience strategy in place with a range of activities and procedures, companies can really improve their focus on customer service.

 Follow-up action – customers appreciate it when they feel looked after.
 Actively follow up an initial call by scheduling a follow up call to ensure the customer has either received the product or their problem has been resolved.